-To configure your joystick using this approach, open a command shell (command prompt under Windows, to be found under StartlAll programslAccessories).
-Change to the directory /FlightGear/bin via e.g. (modify to your path) cd c:\FlightGear\bin and invoke the tool fgjs via on a UNIX/Linux machine, or via fgjs on a Windows machine.
+To configure your joystick using this approach do the following:

+- 1. Open a command shell.
+Under Windows this is known as a Command prompt and can be found under Start -> All programs -> Accessories - 2.
+Change to the directory /FlightGear/bin (e.g. cd c:\FlightGear\bin). - 3.
+Run the fgjs tool.

 The program will tell you which joysticks, if any, were detected.
 Now follow the commands given on screen, i.e. move the axis and press the buttons as required.
 Be careful, a minor touch already "counts" as a movement.
 Check the reports on screen.
 If you feel something went wrong, just re-start the program.